vsrinivas/fuchsia/rust.md

 1. Add your crate root to `CONFIGS` in the [update script][update-script];
 1. Run the commands listed above.

+If a crate needs to link against a native library, the library needs to be present in the `NATIVE_LIBS` parameter in the [update script][update-script].

 ## GN build strategy